 Exogenous Ketones (Ketone Esters and Ketone Salts)

-Exogenous Ketones (Ketone Esters and Ketone Salts) are synthetic ketones.
+Exogenous Ketones (Ketone Esters which are synthetically-made, and Ketone Salts which are naturally-derived) are ketones that are provided via supplements.
 Their health effects are currently being studied.

 When entering the induction phase of a ketogenic diet (50 grams or less of total carbs - about 20-30 grams of net carbs), most people experience "keto-flu”.
 The "flu" is nothing else than a result of starving the body of carbohydrates.
 You can easily counteract these effects by replenishing electrolytes.
 Make sure you include foods rich in electrolytes in your everyday diet and take food supplements if needed.
 You can learn more about keto-flu and electrolytes in this post.